tylerprehl/TOP-Projects/README.md

-# T Prehl's TOP Projects
+# The Odin Project - Landing Page

-This repository was created with the purpose of housing all of the projects I created while progressing through the The Odin Project (TOP) curriculum. (https://www.theodinproject.com/)
+This repository was created with the purpose of housing the "Landing Page" project form theThe Odin Project's (TOP) curriculum. (https://www.theodinproject.com/)

-Each main folder represents a single project.
-For example, Landing-Page represents the project titled "Project: Landing Page" in the TOP Foundations Course.
+The page can be viewed from the following URL: https://tylerprehl.github.io/top-landing-page/

 ## Landing Page Images
 Jellyfish Logo Circles - Tom Anders Watkins, EarthTouch News Network<br>